Guaranteed Functional Tensor Singular Value Decomposition: Statistical Theory

 and $\mu_1\geq \mu_2 \geq \ldots \geq 0$ are the eigenvalues of the reproducing kernel $\mathbb K$ of $\cH$.
 Essentially, $\zeta_n$ quantifies the information loss from only observing measurements on a discrete grid, rather than the whole function, of $f$ in the RKHS $\mathcal H$.
-This quantity is commonly used in the literature on functional data analysis (for example, see \cite[Eqn (8)]{koltchinskii2010sparsity}; also see \citep[Eqn (13)]{raskutti2012minimax} and \cite[Eqn (16)]{wang2020functional} for almost equivalent variants).
+This quantity and its variants are commonly used in the literature on functional data analysis~\citep{koltchinskii2010sparsity,raskutti2012minimax,wang2020functional}.
 As the grid density $n$ increases, $\{f(s_k)\}_{k=1}^n$ reveals more information on $f$ and the value of $\zeta_n$ decreases.
 For some specific RKHS $\cH$, the explicit rate of $\zeta_n$ can be obtained.
 As an example, When $\mathcal{H}$ is the Hilbert-Sobolev space $W^{\alpha,2}([0,1])$ defined in \eqref{eq:W^alpha,2}, we have $\zeta_n \lesssim n^{-\alpha/(2\alpha+1)}$ (see Proposition \ref{prop:zeta-rate}).
 More technical results on $Q_n(\delta)$ and $\zeta_n$ will be discussed in Appendix \ref{sec:prop-zeta}.

 We also introduce the following quantity to measure the scale of the unexplained remainder term $\bcZ$:

 Here, $\|\cdot\|$ is the largest singular value of the matrix. $\mathcal E$ can be interpreted as an extension of the \emph{tensor spectral norm} from the tabular tensors, which appears as the prominent term in the estimation error bound in various statistical tensor models~\citep{anandkumar2014guaranteed,sun2017provable,han2021optimal}.
 In particular, the forthcoming Proposition \ref{prop:Gaussian-process-xi} explicitly characterizes $\cE$ for Gaussian processes $\bcZ_{ij\cdot}$ via the dimensions of the tabular modes $p_1, p_2$.